ochoadan/halfnine/src/app/blog/wordpress/should-i-switch-from-squarespace-to-wordpress/page.md

 Squarespace provides customer support to assist you with any questions or issues you may encounter.
 On the other hand, WordPress is an open-source platform and does not offer direct customer support.
 However, many paid plugins and themes come with support from their creators.

-If you choose WordPress as your platform, reliable hosting providers like Nexcess can provide 24/7/365 customer support specialized in WordPress-related issues.
+If you choose WordPress as your platform, reliable hosting providers like Nexcess can provide 24/7/365 customer support specialized on WordPress-related issues.
 With experienced support teams and extensive knowledge bases, you can rest assured that any technical challenges will be promptly addressed.

 ---